keboola/connection-docs/manipulation/transformations/snowflake/index.md

 ## Best Practices

 ### Case Sensitivity
 Snowflake is case sensitive.
-All unquoted table/column names are converted to upper case, while quoted names keep their case.
+All unquoted table/column names are converted to upper case while quoted names keep their case.

-So if you want to create this table,
+So if you want to create the following table,

 {% highlight sql %}
 -- created as LOWERCASETABLE
 CREATE TABLE lowercasetable (...);
 {% endhighlight %}

-all of the following commands will work,
+all of these commands will work

 {% highlight sql %}
 SELECT * FROM LOWERCASETABLE;